Leslie Howard: Death

 Hintze further stated that his pilots were angry that the Luftwaffe leaders had not informed them of a scheduled flight between Lisbon and the UK, and that had they known, they could easily have escorted the DC-3 to Bordeaux and captured it and all aboard.
 The German pilots photographed the wreckage floating in the Bay of Biscay, and after the war, copies of these captured photographs were sent to Howard's family.

 The following day, a search of the waters on the route was undertaken by "N/461", a Short Sunderland flying boat from No. 461 Squadron RAAF.
 Near the same coordinates where the DC-3 was shot down, the Sunderland was attacked by eight Ju 88s and, after a furious battle, it managed to shoot down three of the attackers, with an additional three "possibles", before crash-landing at Praa Sands near Penzance.
-In the aftermath of these two actions, all BOAC flights from Lisbon were re-routed and operated only under the cover of darkness.
+In the aftermath of these two actions, all BOAC flights from Lisbon were re-routed and operated only at night.

-The news of Howard's death was published in the same issue of The Times that reported the "death" of Major William Martin, the "Man who never was" created for the ruse involved in Operation Mincemeat.
+The news of Howard's death was published in the same issue of The Times that reported the "death" of Major William Martin, the "Man Who Never Was" created for the ruse involved in Operation Mincemeat.